OllieLore/simcityproject1/README.txt

 To Know:
 a) add config file, csv file and zonenode.h, zonenode.cpp, main.cpp to the same directory
+b) source code in GitLab for zonenode.h, zonenode.cpp, main.cpp on Olive's branch

 How to Compile:
     1. Open Console